MicrosoftDocs/customer-insights/ci-docs/data/lead-profile-summary.md

 ---
-title: Enrich Dynamics 365 Sales’ lead summaries with an insight from Customer Insights – Data (preview)
+title: Enrich Sales lead summaries with an insight from Customer Insights – Data (preview)
 description: Learn how Customer Insights - Data can provide an insight to the leads summary in Dynamics 365 Sales.
 author: zacookmsft
 ms.author: zacook